Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/source.rst

    :Panel:     :menuselection:`Sidebar region --> Strip --> Source`

-..
-TODO2.8 to control what?

-The Source panel is used to control.
+The Source panel is used to control sources of the strip such as filename and file path and various methods of interpreting these files.

 Path
    A text field that lets you edit/update the path of the file used by a strip.